 I wasn’t happy with my webcam because I wanted that oh so lovely blurred background, this is not possible with most webcams as they just keep everything in focus.
 I already had an SLR camera that I use mainly for workshop photos, so I decided to use that.

-I have a Sony Alpha 6000 with a 16-50mm lens for that blurred background (an alpha 5100 is also good).
+I have a Sony Alpha 6000 with a 16-50mm lens for that blurred background.
 To make the camera into a webcam, it needs a video capture device.
 I use an Elgato Cam Link, which I’ve mentioned before.
 You can check what other cameras can be turned into webcams with the Cam Link here elgato.com/en/gaming/cam-link/camera-check.

 I also use a dummy battery plugged into the main so it’s not relying on a battery and a tripod with a c-clamp to attach it to my desk.
 I set it to a video setting portrait, autofocus and auto white balance.